-Pretreatment of curcumin attenuates coagulopathy and renal injury in LPS-induced endotoxemia.
+Pretreatment of curcumin attenuates coagulopathy and renal injury in LPS-induced endotoxemia

 Disseminated intravascular coagulation (DIC) is a lethal situation in severe infections, characterized by the systemic formation of microthrombi complicated with bleeding tendency and organ dysfunction.
 Current clinical trials are not promising.
 In this study, we investigated the protective effect of curcumin in a lipopolysaccharide (LPS)-induced DIC model in rats.
 Experimental DIC was induced by sustained infusion of LPS (10 mg/kg body weight) for 4 h through the tail vein.
 Curcumin (60 mg/kg body weight) was given intraperitoneally 3 h before LPS infusion.
 Results showed that, in vivo, curcumin reduced the mortality rate of LPS-infused rats by decreasing the circulating TNF-alpha levels and the consumption of peripheral platelets and plasma fibrinogen.
 Furthermore, in vivo curcumin also has the effect of preventing the formation of fibrin deposition in the glomeruli of kidney.
 These results reveal the therapeutic potential of curcumin in infection-related coagulopathy of DIC.

 [Show abstract] [Hide abstract]

-ABSTRACT: Because tumor necrosis factors (TNFs) are major mediators of inflammation and inflammation-related diseases, the United States Food and Drug Administration (FDA) has approved blockers of the cytokine, TNF-α, which include chimeric TNF antibody (Infliximab), humanized TNF-α antibody (Humira), and soluble TNF receptor-II (Enbrel).
-TNF blockers are now being used for the treatment of osteoarthritis, inflammatory bowel disease, psoriasis, and ankylosis at a total cumulative market value of more than $20 billion/year.
-Besides being expensive ($15,000-20,000/person/year), these drugs must be injected and have enough adverse effects to be given a black label warning by the FDA.
-In the current report, we describe an alternative, curcumin (diferuloylmethane), a component of turmeric (Curcuma longa) that is very inexpensive, orally bioavailable, and highly safe in humans, yet can block TNF-α action and production in in vitro models, in animal models, and in humans.
-In addition, we provide evidence for curcumin's activities against all of the diseases for which TNF blockers are being used.
-Mechanisms by which curcumin inhibits the production and the cell signaling pathways activated by this cytokine are also discussed.
-With health care costs and safety being major issues today, this golden spice may help provide the solution.British Journal of Pharmacology 02/2013; · 5.07 Impact Factor
+TNFs are major mediators of inflammation and inflammation-related diseases, hence, the United States Food and Drug Administration (FDA) has approved the use of blockers of the cytokine, TNF-α, for the treatment of osteoarthritis, inflammatory bowel disease, psoriasis and ankylosis.
+These drugs include the chimeric TNF antibody (infliximab), humanized TNF-α antibody (Humira) and soluble TNF receptor-II (Enbrel) and are associated with a total cumulative market value of more than $20 billion a year.
+As well as being expensive ($15 000-20 000 per person per year), these drugs have to be injected and have enough adverse effects to be given a black label warning by the FDA.
+In the current report, we describe an alternative, curcumin (diferuloylmethane), a component of turmeric (Curcuma longa) that is very inexpensive, orally bioavailable and highly safe in humans, yet can block TNF-α action and production in in vitro models, in animal models and in humans.
+In addition, we provide evidence for curcumin's activities against all of the diseases for which TNF blockers are currently being used.
+Mechanisms by which curcumin inhibits the production and the cell signalling pathways activated by this cytokine are also discussed.
+With health-care costs and safety being major issues today, this golden spice may help provide the solution.

 [Show abstract] [Hide abstract]